facebookresearch/Clinical-Trial-Parser/README.md

 The parser splits extraction by variable type.
 It handles 3 types of variables:

- - **Nominal Requirements**: Requirements comprising a nominal variable (e.g. pregnant, leukemia, allergy) and a condition on the variable (i.e. does the study require or forbid the participant to have said variable).
+ - **Nominal requirements**: Requirements comprising a nominal variable (e.g. pregnant, leukemia, allergy) and a condition on the variable (i.e. does the study require or forbid the participant to have said variable).
  These are the most common types of requirements.
 Examples:
       - The inclusion criterion for the clinical trial [NCT03442400](https://www.clinicaltrials.gov/ct2/show/record/NCT03442400),
       \